rabindralamsal/MegaGeoCOV/README.md

 # MegaGeoCOV

+Update: We're released an extended version of this dataset: MegaGeoCOV Extended.
+Access the extended version from here: https://ieee-dataport.org/open-access/megageocov-extended

 *MegaGeoCOV* is introduced in the paper "**[Twitter conversations predict the daily confirmed COVID-19 cases](https://doi.org/10.1016/j.asoc.2022.109603)**".
 The dataset contains over 21 million geotagged conversations specific to the COVID-19 pandemic.
 We used Twitter's Academic Track-based Full-archive search endpoint for curating this dataset.
 As per Twitter's content re-distribution policy, we are only sharing the tweet identifiers; the identifiers need to be [hydrated](https://theneuralblog.com/hydrating-tweet-ids) to recreate the dataset locally.
 Hydration can be easily done with tools such as Hydrator and twarc.

 ### Dataset usage terms